moggieuk/Happy-Hare/README.md

 <summary><sub>🔹 Read more about handling errors and recovery...</sub></summary>
 <br>

-Although error conditions are inevitable, that isn't to say reliable operation isn't possible - I've had many multi-thousand swap prints complete without incident.
+Although error conditions are inevitable, that isn't to say fairly reliable operation isn't possible - I've had many multi-thousand swap prints complete without incident.
 Here is what you need to know when something goes wrong.

 When Happy Hare detects something has gone wrong, like a filament not being correctly loaded or perhaps a suspected clog, it will pause the print and ready the printer for fixing.
-You can try this by running:
+You can test this condition by running:

 > MMU_PAUSE FORCE_IN_PRINT=1